shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-specific-reporting.md

 ---

-# Microsoft Monetize - Reporting (Mobile-Specific)
+# Microsoft Monetize - Reporting (mobile-specific)

 Xandr has created several reports that let you focus on mobile-specific data.
 For more information, see the reports